lanshui98/UniST-tutorial/docs/source/impute_note/3d_gene_imputation.md

   - Numeric value: Manually set maximum z-distance (in original coordinate units)
 - **Principle**:
   - Even after weighting, if two points are too far apart in z-direction, they should not be connected
-  - For example: points from slice 1 and slice 10 should not be directly connected, even if xy-distance is close
 - **Example**:
   ```
   # If z_range = 1000 (from z=0 to z=1000)